Portfolio rebalancing is returning your portfolio to the proper mix of stocks, bonds and cash when they no longer conform to your goals.

 Portfolio rebalancing is an important part of an effective investment strategy.

-As a rule of thumb, when your assets drift 5% or more away from your target allocations, you should rebalance.
+We generally recommend when your assets drift 5% or more away from your target allocations, you should rebalance.
 This could occur naturally or over time following an abrupt rise or decline in one or more asset classes.
 Talk with your financial adviser when you establish your portfolio and determine what rebalancing strategy to use to meet your goals and objectives.

 SVA Plumb Financial helps our clients with their portfolio rebalancing strategy.
 Contact us to learn how we can help you with your personal investment strategies.